imnathanzero/TWRP_realme_RMX1941/README.md

-TWRP Device FORCfor Realme C2
+TWRP Device for Realme C2
 ===========================================

 The Realme C2 is a budget range smartphone from Realme, announced in April 2019.